 Unfortunately, there isn’t a simple behaviour metric which can be used to measure this.
 But, you can measure it somewhat via tracking – are certain customers buying more, referring others to you, interacting with you more often?

 To create successful customer experiences and therefore a more successful brand measuring experiences need to be a consistent part of your business processes.
 Without it you must just be focusing on and optimising the wrong part of your customer journey.
 Keep your customers close, build relationships, build trust and ensure that your customer experiences are right.

-To learn more about how to measure and optimise the customer experience for your brand, contact the team at Liquid Creativity.
+To learn more about how to measure and optimise the customer experience for your brand, contact the experts at Liquid Creativity, your local branding agency.